-- 37 Audit planning documents should set out how auditors intend to carry out their responsibilities, in the light of their assessment of risks.
+39 Audit planning documents should set out how auditors intend to carry out their responsibilities, in the light of their assessment of risks.
 Auditors should explain their assessment of risks and discuss audit planning documents with those charged with governance.
-They should include provision for effective followup arrangements to review whether the audited body has properly considered any matters that have been identified previously and, where appropriate, has implemented agreed actions.
+They should include provision for effective follow-up arrangements to review whether the audited body has properly considered any matters that have been identified previously and, where appropriate, has implemented agreed actions.
 Planning documents should also demonstrate explicitly how planned audit work will relate to those improvement planning priorities, relevant to the responsibilities of auditors, identified following any relevant assessments of performance by the Commission.
-Planning documents should be kept under review and updated as necessary. - 38 For those audited bodies where the Commission carries out inspections, information derived from auditors' planning documents may be summarised for inclusion in combined audit and inspection plans prepared by the Commission.
+Planning documents should be kept under review and updated as necessary.